HungryOrc/hungryorc.github.io/README.md

 The default side bar is configured in this file: `/_data/sidebars/mydoc_sidebar.yml`.

+If this new page does not require a new folder/item in the side bar, then ignore this step.

 ### 2. Add a .md file in the `/pages` folder

 Find/create the sub folder to place the .md file.